elevateforhumanity/fix2/docs/reports/PUPPETEER_WORKER_ACTIVATED.md

 ## 🎯 Mission Complete

-Your Puppeteer worker will now **AUTOMATICALLY** integrate the bridge with Durable.co!
+Your Puppeteer worker will now **AUTOMATICALLY** integrate the bridge with !

 ### What Just Happened

 I've created a **Puppeteer automation worker** that will:

-1. ✅ Log into your Durable.co account automatically
+1. ✅ Log into your  account automatically
 2. ✅ Navigate to site settings
 3. ✅ Find the Custom Code section
 4. ✅ Add the bridge script to the head section